gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-17.png" >}}New Pipeline - GeoHost-V1.0-REFERENCE{{< /screenshot >}}

-On pressing the **OK** button you will be presented with the new pipeline's configuration tab
+On pressing the {{< stroom-btn "Ok" >}} button you will be presented with the new pipeline's configuration tab

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-18.png" >}}New Pipeline - Configuration tab{{< /screenshot >}}